-You can make cake pops with your favorite homemade cake recipe; however, there’s no shame in using a boxed cake mix here.
-Boxed cake mix produces a moist crumb, perfect for cake pops.
+You can make cake pops with your favorite homemade cake recipe from scratch; however, there’s no shame in using a boxed cake mix here.
+Boxed cake mix produces a moist cake crumb, perfect for cake pops.
 You can also add in your favorite mix-ins to make it feel a little more “homemade” (we suggest mini chocolate chips or sprinkles for a confetti look).

 So roll up those sleeves…let’s get poppin’!